cyberomin/cyberomin.github.io/_posts/2016-03-19-dear-young-person.markdown

 description: "Dear young person, I get it, at this stage in your life you pay very little or no attention to somethings and you couldn’t be bothered.
 I understand the pressure to be hip and “swag” but if you must do it, do it right."

 ---
-Dear young person, I get it, at this stage in your life you pay very little or no attention to somethings and you couldn’t be bothered.
+Dear young person, I get it, at this stage in your life you pay very little or no attention to some things and you couldn’t be bothered.
 I understand the pressure to be hip and “swag” but if you must do it, do it right.

 You see, I’m not perfect, far from it but I strive daily to be a better person; life, work, relationship, etc. Like you, I’m still learning a lot and I’m at 0.0000000001% out of the 100% that I need to know.
 The road is long and winding and truthfully,  I don’t even see a destination.
 Like it’s been said, my reward is in the journey itself.